How To Open A Roth IRA

 For most of us, we now know that opening a Roth IRA makes more sense than opening a traditional IRA.
 So, let’s look at how to open a Roth IRA now.

 Oddly, opening a Roth IRA–the financial choice that will dictate your retirement future-is remarkably easy.
-In fact, you probably already are enrolled in an institution that will allow you to open a Roth IRA hassle free.
+In fact, you probably already have accounts with an institution that will allow you to open a Roth IRA hassle free.
 But let’s take a look at your options, which are essentially three.

 You can open a Roth IRA with your bank.
 I don’t really recommend this as your bank probably has the least amount of investment options.
 And, if they do provide a solid amount of investment options, you usually will pay more for them.
 As an example, you can view the Bank of America Roth IRA page here.